AWS Environments

 Feature Version Feature version to use for the environment and all deployments created for the environment.

-Each feature version typically requires different permissions.
+Each feature version typically requires different permissions or a restart of engines belonging to the deployments.

 2. Optionally, click Show Advanced Options and configure the following advanced property: